 Bring two bags total

 You only need to be lugging two bags into the hospital.
+Everything on your hospital bag checklist should be able to fit.
+Don't worry.
 More than that and you look like your planning a week-long getaway which of course is ridiculous since you are likely going to only be in the hospital for 24 hours after you deliver vaginally.

 You're going to need ONE BAG for you and ONE BAG for Dad + Baby.
 There is no need to bring your diaper bag(even though this one is so cute it's hard to leave at home).
 Everything that you need for baby will fit in Dad's bag.
 This is not a tropical vacation, but a hospital stay.
 Dad really doesn't need much either.